Instructor Name: Dr. Candyce Reynolds

 This class will discuss definitions and the personal, social, and legal ramifications associated with sexual harassment, bullying, and cyber-intimidation.
 The following sections will address what we know about these troubling areas.
 The final section will explore preventative strategies as well as how school staff can address these issues when they occur.
 A clear understanding of what constitutes harassment and the harmful effects of harassment on people and institutions is essential to providing a safe and inclusive school environment for all.

-· Complete all examinations, showing a competent understanding of the material presented.
+<![if !supportLists]>· <![endif]>Complete all three information sections showing a competent understanding of the material presented in each section.

 Chapter 1 - Sexual Harassment